nkwood/chnlzr-server/README.md

-# chnlzr-server
+# chnlzr

-Resample RF spectrum and stream it across the internet.
+Resample RF spectrum and stream it over network.

 ## Chose a sample source
-chnlzr-server uses the Java SPI pattern to allow for modular software defined radio support.
+chnlzr uses the Java SPI pattern to allow for modular software defined radio support.
 To add support for your SDR extend `org.anhonesteffort.dsp.sample.TunableSamplesSource` and implement `org.anhonesteffort.dsp.sample.TunableSamplesSourceProvider` then compile to a .jar and copy it to `import/`.